bo-ms/azure-c-shared-utility-xware/pal/threadx/src/README.md

 tickcounter_xware.c.

-- A `socketio` implementation to provide an IO interface, abstracting from upper layers the functionality of simply sending or receiving byetes, socketio_xware.c.
+- A `socketio` implementation to provide an IO interface, abstracting from upper layers the functionality of simply sending or receiving bytes, socketio_xware.c.

 - A `tlsio` implementation to allow the SDK to communicate over TLS.
 The IoT Hub does not support insecure communication, tlsio_xware.c.